RemasteredArch/ip_geo/README.md

 IP geolocation, designed for [Grafana](https://grafana.com/oss/grafana/) [Geomap](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/geomap/).

+Currently, IP Geo only implements command-line IP address lookup.
-For a more optimized, mature, and accurate open source solution, see [IPFire Location](https://www.ipfire.org/location).
+For a more optimized, mature, and accurate (but still open source) solution, see [IPFire Location](https://www.ipfire.org/location).
 In newer versions of Tor, the IP geolocation database that this project relies on is actually extracted from IPFire's location database.

 ## Project